-Within Europe, eight species of parasitic wasps (Hymenoptera) have been reported to target CSFB: six attack the larvae and two attack the adults (Ulber et al. 2010a; Jordan et al. 2020).
-The exact number is confused due to potential misidentifications as it is suggested that Tersilochus tripartitus (Brischke) resulted from misidentification of T. microgaster (Ulber et al. 2010a).
-Tersilochus microgaster (Szépligeti) has been reported to be the most abundant and frequently occurring parasitoid of larval-stage CSFB in Europe (Klingenberg and Ulber 1994; Nitzsche and Ulber 1998; Ulber and Wedemeyer 2004; Barari et al. 2005; Ulber and Nitzsche 2006).
-The level of parasitism recorded for this species varies greatly, ranging from 40 - 50 % in Germany (Ulber and Wedemeyer 2004; Döring et al. 2013) to around 10% in UK (Barari et al. 2005; Ferguson et al. 2006).
-There is a close spatial association in OSR between larval stages of CSFB and T. migrogaster (Ferguson et al. 2006); such associations are necessary for effective biocontrol and indicate that the parasitoid species appear to be of minor importance (Ulber and Williams 2003).
-However, as larval parasitoids require full development of the larvae to complete their life cycle they do not prevent economic damage, although they can help to reduce populations in the following year.
+Within Europe, eight species of parasitic wasps (Hymenoptera) have been reported to target CSFB: six attack the larvae and two attack the adults (Jordan et al., 2020; Ulber, Klukowski, et al., 2010).
+The exact number is confused due to potential misidentifications as it is suggested that Tersilochus tripartitus (Brischke) resulted from misidentification of T. microgaster (Ulber, Klukowski, et al., 2010).
+Tersilochus microgaster (Szépligeti) has been reported to be the most abundant and frequently occurring parasitoid of larval-stage CSFB in Europe (Barari et al., 2005; Klingenberg & Ulber, 1994; Nitzsche & Ulber, 1998; Ulber & Nitzsche, 2006; Ulber & Wedemeyer, 2004).
+The level of parasitism recorded for this species varies greatly, ranging from 40% to 50% in Germany (Döring et al., 2013; Ulber & Wedemeyer, 2004) to around 10% in UK (Barari et al., 2005; Ferguson et al., 2006).
+There is a close spatial association in OSR between larval stages of CSFB and T. migrogaster (Ferguson et al., 2006); such associations are necessary for effective biocontrol and indicate that the parasitoid is very efficient at finding its host and has good biocontrol potential.
+All the other larval parasitoid species appear to be of minor importance (Ulber & Williams, 2003).
+However, as larval parasitoids require full development of the larvae to complete their lifecycle they do not prevent economic damage, although they can help to reduce populations in the following year.

-Microctonus melanopus (Ruthe) was long considered the only parasitoid attacking adult CSFB (Ulber and Williams 2003; Ulber et al. 2010b), but in the past few years an additional species, Microctonus brassicae (Haeselbarth), has been identified and studied in the UK.
-Recent work on M. brassicae has described its lifecycle, behavior and parasitism rate within captive colonies (Jordan et al. 2020; Ortega-Ramos 2021).
-Preliminary work indicates that parasitism rate in the field ranges from 0 - 36% in the UK (Ortega-Ramos, 2021) and this species could represent an effective biocontrol agent either via conservation biological control or as part of augmentative releases.
-Further investigation on the lifecycle of M. brassicae in the field, its geographical distribution and the impacts of landscape and management factors on its populations are required to develop strategies to use and improve its biocontrol potential.
+Microctonus melanopus (Ruthe) was long considered the only parasitoid attacking adult CSFB (Ulber & Williams, 2003; Ulber, Williams, et al., 2010), but in the past few years an additional species, Microctonus brassicae (Haeselbarth), has been identified and studied in the UK.
+Recent work on M. brassicae has described its lifecycle, behaviour and parasitism rate within captive colonies (Jordan et al., 2020; Ortega-Ramos, 2021).
+Preliminary work indicates that parasitism rate in the field ranges from 0% to 36% in the UK (Ortega-Ramos, 2021) and this species could represent an effective biocontrol agent either via conservation biological control or as part of augmentative releases.
+Further investigation on the lifecycle of M.

+brassicae in the field, its geographical distribution and the impacts of landscape and management factors on its populations are required to develop strategies to understand and improve its biocontrol potential.